Shilab-wangzhuo/LungETC/Readme.md

 Segment cells from the background in the single-cell images to effectively reduce background interference.

-6. Step 6: Binary Classification
+6. Step 6: Malignant-Benign Classification

 Classify whether the cell is benign or malignant.

+7. Step 7: SCLC-NSCLC Classification

+Classify whether the malignant cell is SCLC or NSCLC.